Frequently Asked Questions

 Q. Who judges the Print of the Month?

-A. Three club members who have been approved as qualified judges, will judge & score photos on a 0-100 pt. scoring system.
+A. Two club members who have been approved as qualified judges, will judge & score photos on a 0-100 pt. scoring system.
 First, second and third place ribbons will be awarded at the meeting and their winning scores will be announced.
 All scores & scoring averages will be posted at the scoring table.
 The winners should congregate after the meeting to have their photo taken.
 Participating judges will be at the scoring table at end of the meeting to discuss the scoring and how each photo might be improved for competition.

 Q. Who can enter the monthly photo contest?